benbierens/constellations/spec.md

 ## Assumptions
 Constellations assumes that:
-- Network participants will volunteer resources of the maintenance of data they are interested in
+- Network participants will volunteer resources for the maintenance of data they are interested in
 - The majority of network participants are honest
 - The data exchange protocol is reliable
 - Messages sent with the messaging protocol will be delivered more likely than not